THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 First, as I mentioned, both the median and average can be skewed.

-The point is, comparing average 401k plan balances by age is virtually impossible.
-Everyone has their own life situation that dictates just how much they have saved.
+Everyone has a life situation that dictates just how much they have saved.

 But if that same person was an investment banker who makes $250,000 annually, that amount saved for retirement might be considered a disappointment.